NIME-conference/cookbook/Chairing/paper_chair.md

 #### Scopus

-A request to register NIME in Scopus was sent in June 2018.
+A request to register NIME in Scopus ([Engineering Village](https://suggestor.ei.engineeringvillage.com/faq/index)) was sent in June 2018.
 They have a long processing time, and we should expect a reply in 2019.